Vitae | Experience

 Dr. Susan C. Hines | firstname.lastname@example.org | 858.731.7415

 Professional Objective: Above all else, work must be meaningful and interesting.
 I remain in the higher education sector because work has never failed to deliver in these two areas.
-My administrative interests include academic support units, instructional technologies, libraries, and faculty development.
+My administrative interests include libraries, academic support units, curriculum development, course design, instructional technologies, and faculty development.

 Dean of Library, Learning Resources & Distance Education

-Position provides leadership, planning, coordination, and assessment for multiple units within a newly established academic division.
-Division comprises the following units: the César E. Chávez Library, the Learning Resources Center, Distance Education, and a handful of specialized learning communities, Puente and Umoja.
-Work closely with district- and campus-based IT organizations to evaluate and improve upon technology infrastructures and instructional technologies that support electronically mediated teaching and learning.
-Work with executive administrators, deans, directors, faculty coordinators, and committees to assure the quality and accessibility of language labs, writing centers, and tutorial services, and to better integrate these centers and services into teaching and learning.
-Facilitate workshops series for faculty and students that promote the adoption and effective utilization of learning management systems, such as Canvas, and productivity and new media applications, such as Office 365 and Adobe CS.
-Established and facilitate the College’s Open-Education Resources (OER) Initiative and provide direction and oversight of zero-textbook-cost online curricula development.
-Recruit and supervise faculty and staff, and manage multiple budgets exceeding $1,000,000.
-Advocate for the division and communicate its mission across campus and online; serve on committees, collect and analyze data, draft reports and articles, and participate in social media campaigns.
+Provided leadership, planning, coordination, and assessment for multiple units, including the César E. Chávez Library, the Learning Resource Center, Distance Education, and a handful of specialized learning communities, such as Puente and Umoja.
+Worked closely with district- and campus-based IT organizations to evaluate and improve upon technology infrastructures and instructional technologies that support electronically mediated research, teaching, and learning.
+Worked with executive administrators, deans, directors, faculty coordinators, and committees to assure the quality and accessibility of online databases, language labs, writing centers, and tutorial services, and to better integrate these services and centers and into teaching and learning.
+Facilitated workshop series for faculty and students that promoted the adoption and effective utilization of learning management systems, such as Canvas, and productivity and new media applications, such as Office 365 and Adobe CS.
+Established and facilitated the College’s Open Education Resources (OER) Initiative and provided direction and oversight of zero-textbook-cost (ZTC) projects.
+Recruited and supervised faculty and staff, and manage multiple budgets exceeding $2.1MM.
+Advocated for the division and communicated its mission across campus and online; served on a variety of local, district, and statewide committees, collected and analyzed data, drafted reports and articles, and participated in fundraising, media, and equity campaigns.

 Adjunct Lecturer, Technical Communications